sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 = Manual installation =

 1. Unpack the download package
-2. Upload the directory 'woocommerce-sequracheckout' to the `/wp-content/plugins/` directory
+2. Upload the directory `sequra` to the `/wp-content/plugins/` directory
 3. Activate the 'seQura' plugin through the 'Plugins' menu in WordPress
 4. Set your seQura credentials at WooCommerce -> Settings -> payments -> seQura
 5. You're done, the seQura payment methods should be visible in the checkout of your WooCommerce.